 Vancouver’s New Airbnb Rules

-In April 2018, Vancouver City Hall began to regulate the popular home sharing platform, Airbnb, in response to disgruntled citizens wary of sharing their buildings with a revolving door of Airbnb guests and by others desperate for rental housing in a city where occupancy rates are nearing 100%.
+In April 2018, Vancouver City Hall began to regulate the popular home sharing platform, Airbnb, by introducing a new set of Airbnb rules.
+In response to disgruntled citizens wary of sharing their buildings with a revolving door of Airbnb guests and by others desperate for rental housing in a city where occupancy rates are nearing 100%.
 In addition, many Vancouverites feel Airbnb is responsible for further inflating property prices and negatively impacting communities.
 The data isn’t out there to confirm or deny these allegations but the fact is, the rise of short-term rentals has taken thousands of homes off the market in Vancouver impacting rental supply significantly.
 Overall, the regulations seem fair and designed to serve the citizens of Vancouver.
 In the words of the city’s former Mayor, Gregor Robertson:

 “The City’s new short-term rental regulations strike a fair balance for Vancouver residents who rely on income from short-term rentals to help make ends meet, while also recognizing that our first priority has to be making sure that Vancouverites have a secure and affordable place to call home.”

-The new rules state that you can only rent out your principal residence for short-term rental on Airbnb AND to do so, you must obtain a Business License and pay a yearly operating license to do so.
+The new Airbnb rules state that you can only rent out your principal residence for short-term rental on Airbnb AND to do so, you must obtain a Business License and pay a yearly operating license.
 A principal residence is the home where you live as an owner or tenant and use for bills, identification, taxes and insurance.
 As part of the agreement, Airbnb now requires hosts in Vancouver to update their short-term rental listings to display a business licence.
-The license number must appear on all online listings and advertising or you may be fined up to $1000 per offense.
-In addition, if it is not displayed, Airbnb will deactivate the listing.
+The license number must appear on all online listings and advertisements or you may be fined up to $1000 per offense.
+In addition, the new Airbnb rules state, if it is not displayed, Airbnb will deactivate the listing.

 Can I still rent out my whole house?